SPC120/university/applied-developer-course/lab6-visualbuildercloudservice/visualbuilder.md

    ![](images/18.png " ")

 2. Rename the service if you want and go to test, and enter id value and click on send request.
-Once we get 200 response, save the example response and then click create.
+Once we get 200 response, click **save as example response** and then click **Create**.

    ![](images/19.png " ")